RichardChuang5/Projects/Mini Projects/Kafka/readme.md

 - Run command to spin up generator and start producing infinite stream of messages: docker-compose up

-- Check to make sure everything is up and running as it should: docker exec.
-Using the container ID for kafka_broker_1, follow the command: docker exec -it <mycontainer> bash.
+- Check to make sure everything is up and running as it should: docker exec. follow the command: docker exec -it <mycontainer> bash.

 - Verify that I am able to produce messages: kafka-console-consumer --bootstrap-server localhost:9092 --topic queueing.transactions --from-beginning